Stylized Water 3

 Creating river geometry

-Any river material needs a mesh to be applied to.
-Typically, river geometry is generated from a spline or curve.
+Any river material needs a mesh to work with.
+Typically, river geometry is generated from a spline curve, rarely by hand.

-This workflow is a fairly broad subject, this asset doesn’t contain any functionality to achieve this, it’s simply not a modeling tool asset.
+This workflow is a fairly broad subject, and this asset doesn’t contain any functionality to achieve this, since it’s simply not a modeling tool asset.

-For example, River Auto Material or EasyRoads3D could be utilized to create spline meshes, though the shader will not support RAM’s flowmap painting functionality.
-But basically any spline tool that can tile a plane mesh will do.
+For example, River Auto Material or EasyRoads3D could be utilized to create spline meshes inside the editor.
+Though the shader will not support RAM’s flowmap painting functionality.
+But basically any spline tool that can tile a quad mesh will do.

 Mesh requirements: